Do you know the 5 standards you should demand if hospitalized with Parkinson's?

 The Parkinson’s Foundation first developed the aware in care kit and this morphed into an important free book for the field, the Hospital Safety Guide.

 The hospital is not a safe place if you have Parkinson’s disease.
 There is a 1 in 3 chance every year that if you have Parkinson’s, you will be hospitalized.
-The expectation would be that following hospitalization you would be rapidly discharged to home, and that your Parkinson’s symptoms would not be worse.
-The reality is that we are ‘doing a poor job’ reaching this outcome.
-A large group of centers of excellence in the Parkinson’s Foundation network have been publishing papers and creating practical guidelines, kits and most recently a book on hospitalization safety.
+A reasonable expectation would be that following hospitalization you would be rapidly discharged to home, and that your Parkinson’s symptoms would not worsen.
+The reality is far from where you might think it is.
+A large group of centers of excellence in the Parkinson’s Foundation network have been publishing papers and creating practical guidelines, kits and most recently a free book on hospitalization safety.
 Most recently, they have published an important commentary in the Joint Commission Journal on Quality and Safety.
 The authors are advocating that we insist on implementation and enforcement of 5 hospitalization care standards.
-In this month’s blog, we will discuss the importance of raising awareness and in producing a proactive plan for Parkinson’s disease hospitalizations.
+It is important that we raise awareness and implement a proactive plan for Parkinson’s disease hospitalizations.

 A person gets diagnosed with Parkinson’s disease every 6 minutes.